 Chardonnay, a white grape first produced in France and popular throughout the world, is widely grown in the central, northern and southern wine growing regions of Argentina.

-To read more about great wines, visit the links on the next page.
+To read more about great wines, visit the links below.